KMGbully/ikebrute/README.md

 # ikebrute v1.0
 Simply runs through a wordlist of default/common group IDs and parses each hash to a separate file.
-Then it runs through the hashes with psk-crack using the rockyou wordlist.
+Then it runs through the hashes with psk-crack using a wordlist mangled with john and hobo64.rule
 </br></br>
 Usage:  ./ikebrute.sh [TARGET IP]
 </br></br>